pretagov/nsw-design-system-plone6-kit/README.md

 ## Why upgrade from Plone 5

-Modern docker based deployment.

 ### For the latest in Security Protection

 Includes [security patch support for 2 major versions](https://plone.org/security/hotfixes/) and replacing unsupported Python 2.7 with Python 3.10 makes maintaining Plone 6 solutions easy.
 As a decoupled CMS, Plone 6 has best in class protection against DDOS attacks and continues to beat other CMS such as Drupal in terms of security.

-[The Volto Component based editor](https://plone.org/what-is-plone/plone/plone-6) gives you control over page layouts while being more snappy and intuitive.
+Modern docker based deployment makes security and maintenance simpler.

+### For the best in breed editing experience

+The [Volto Component based editor](https://plone.org/what-is-plone/plone/plone-6) makes for a snappy intuitive content creation process.

 ## Why use the NSW Design System v3